AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/kubernetes_manifest/2-Create-Kubernetes-Manifest.md

 At this point you have successfully created a Docker image from the Uber app and stored it in ECR.

-Now it's time to set up the Kubernetes manifest, which will take the application and deploy it to EKS.
+Now it's time to set up the Kubernetes manifest, which will take the application and deploy it to AKS.

 ## The Manifest